Healthy Homes Assessment Papakowhai

 Home Assessments Papakowhai for Rental Properties

-There are a variety of concerns to look over in an house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns you should look for when conducting a house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Does the home have enough air circulation, including extractor fans?

-The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can be significant for landlords and property managers.
-For specialist advice, call now and schedule your rental properties home assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties